As of April 26th, 2017

 3. The Client authorizes WealthBar to establish the Account in the name of the Client.
-Furthermore, the Client authorizes WealthBar designated employees to act as advising representative(s) (the “Advising Representatives”) and as Financial Advisor(s) (the “Financial Advisor”) in connection with the Account.
+Furthermore, the Client authorizes WealthBar designated employees to act as advising representative(s) (the “Advising Representatives”) and as Financial Adviser(s) (the “Financial Adviser”) in connection with the Account.

-The Client acknowledges that the Advising Representative and Financial Advisor act as agent(s) of WealthBar and that this Agreement is thus between the Client and WealthBar.
+The Client acknowledges that the Advising Representative and Financial Adviser act as agent(s) of WealthBar and that this Agreement is thus between the Client and WealthBar.

-The Client acknowledges that while the Financial Advisor will manage the Client relationship with WealthBar, the Advising Representative makes any speciﬁc investment action with regard to the Account.
+The Client acknowledges that while the Financial Adviser will manage the Client relationship with WealthBar, the Advising Representative makes any speciﬁc investment action with regard to the Account.

 4. The Client authorizes WealthBar and its qualiﬁed agent(s) to construct for the Account, portfolio(s) of appropriate investments and manage the portfolio(s) within the terms and stated objectives, risk tolerance, and other considerations as determined from WealthBar’s Know Your Client Form (the “KYC Form”) completed by the Client.
 The management of the portfolio and its investments may be changed from time to time, giving consideration to: